Women letter writers

-Women letter writers in early modern Europe created lengthy correspondences, where they expressed their intellect and their creativity; in the process, they also left a rich historical legacy.
+Women letter writers in early modern Europe created lengthy correspondences, where they left a rich historical legacy.
+These were educated women who would describe their lives, the world around them, and historical events.

 Over time, a large number of women's correspondences have been made the subject of publications.
 Some among them ignored the literary value of these missives that were sometimes circulated by their recipients.
 Some correspondences were, on the other hand, strictly private and their literary value—and historic value, as well—was not revealed until the rediscovery of these letters, perhaps long after the death of their authors, as in the case of Élisabeth Bégon, whose correspondence was not discovered until 1932 in the archives of the French Ministry of the Navy.